HumanCapitalAnalysis/research-module/iterations/bonn_ws_2019/README.md

 ### Frequently asked questions

 * **Where can I sign up for the weekly student contributions?** The sign-up sheet is available [here](https://docs.google.com/spreadsheets/d/1nY8cZB0ZQ26Q1xlbjVQDpXEsiB9LSB3ouqUvuckvvWU/edit?usp=sharing).

+* **Where can I find the grading rubric for the student presentations?** The template we use for our peer-grading is available [here](https://github.com/HumanCapitalAnalysis/research-module/blob/master/material/presentation-grading.pdf).